top of page

 Let's unlock the potential within us and create workplaces where engagement isn't just a statistic but a lived reality for all.
 Together, we can turn the tide on disengagement and embrace a future of thriving careers.

 If you're ready to dive deeper into your strengths and find career alignment, let's connect.
 Your journey towards greater engagement could start now.
+Listen to a podcast episode about this topic:

-As Founder & Director of The Inkling Effect, Binny has over 20 years of experience in helping professionals discover and apply their unique strengths to create more fulfilling and meaningful work.
+I’m Binny Langler, your lead coach, dedicated to helping individuals and teams thrive.
+Founder & Director of The Inkling Effect, with over 20 years of experience coaching professionals to discover and apply their unique strengths to create more

 A certified Executive, Gallup Global Strengths Coach & Career Change Coach - with a Masters of Entrepreneurship & Innovation.